Lupin the 3rd Part I

-Lupin the 3rd Part I: The Classic Adventures is a Japanese anime television series produced by TMS Entertainment.
+Lupin the 3rd Part I is a Japanese anime television series produced by Tokyo Movie.
 Part of the Lupin III franchise, it is the first anime television adaptation of the Lupin III manga series created by Monkey Punch.
-The series was originally broadcast as simply Lupin III (ルパン三世, Rupan Sansei) on Yomiuri TV between October 24, 1971 and March 26, 1972.
+The series was originally broadcast as simply Lupin III (ルパン三世, Rupan Sansei) on Yomiuri TV, Nippon Television and other stations between October 24, 1971 and March 26, 1972.
 Among English-speaking fans, this series was commonly known as the "Green Jacket" series in reference to Lupin's outfit, but more recently it is now known as "the first Green Jacket" series because of the outfit's return in Part 6.